-Component Description Type of economic Cost-utility analysis evaluation Markov model Target populations Adult patients with active psoriatic arthritis (PsA); biologic-naïve and biologic-experienced subpopulations explored separately Treatment Bimekizumab Dose regimen 160 mg (given as 1 subcutaneous injection) every 4 weeks Submitted price Bimekizumab: \$1,625 per 1 ml of 160 mg bimekizumab syringe or autoinjector Submitted treatment cost \$22,042 for biologic-naïve or \$22,563 for biologic-experienced in year 1, respectively.
-The maintenance annual cost is \$21,198 per patient, Comparators Adalimumab, apremilast, certolizumab, etanercept, golimumab, guselkumab, infliximab, ixekizumab, risankizumab, secukinumab, tofacitinib, upadacitinib, ustekinumab and Best supportive care (BSC; defined as a mix of methotrexate, leflunomide, sulfasalazine, and hydrocychloroquine and supportive/palliative care) Perspective Canadian publicly funded health care payer Outcomes QALYs, LYs Time horizon Lifetime (50 years) Key data source Comparative clinical efficacy was derived from a sponsor-submitted network meta-analysis (NMA) based on data obtained from the BE OPTIMAL, BE COMPLETE, and respective comparator treatment trials to inform the probability of ACR50 and PASI response at 12-16 weeks.
-Submitted results Biologic-naïve Bimekizumab was not on the cost-effectiveness frontier as it was ruled out by extended dominance by adalimumab and infliximab.
-Optimal treatments included: BSC, tofacitinib, adalimumab, and infliximab.
-The incremental-cost effectiveness ratio (ICER) for bimekizumab compared to BSC, was \$56,130 per QALY gained (incremental costs = \$45,199; incremental QALYs = 0.76).
+Component Description Type of economic evaluation Cost-utility analysis Markov model Target populations Adult patients with active PsA; biologic-naive and biologic-experienced subpopulations explored separately Treatment Bimekizumab Dose regimen 160 mg (given as 1 subcutaneous injection) every 4 weeks Submitted price Bimekizumab: \$1,625 per 1 ml of 160 mg bimekizumab syringe or autoinjector Submitted treatment cost \$22,042 for patients who are biologic-naive or \$22,563 for patients who are biologic-experienced in year 1.
+The maintenance annual cost is \$21,198 per patient.
+Comparators Adalimumab, apremilast, certolizumab, etanercept, golimumab, guselkumab, infliximab, ixekizumab, risankizumab, secukinumab, tofacitinib, upadacitinib, ustekinumab and BSC (defined as a mix of methotrexate, leflunomide, sulfasalazine, and hydroxychloroquine, and supportive or palliative care) Perspective Canadian publicly funded health care payer Outcomes QALYs, LYs Time horizon Lifetime (50 years)

+Component Description Key data source Comparative clinical efficacy was derived from a sponsor-submitted NMA based on data obtained from the BE OPTIMAL, BE COMPLETE, and respective comparator treatment trials to inform the probability of ACR50 and PASI response at 12 weeks to 16 weeks.
+Submitted results Biologic-naive Bimekizumab was not on the cost-effectiveness frontier as it was ruled out by extended dominance by adalimumab and infliximab.
+Optimal treatments included BSC, tofacitinib, adalimumab, and infliximab. • The ICER for bimekizumab compared to BSC was \$56,130 per QALY gained (incremental costs = \$45,199; incremental QALYs = 0.76).
 Biologic-experienced Compared to tofacitinib, bimekizumab was associated with an ICER of \$69,876 per QALY gained (incremental costs = \$49,923; incremental QALYs = 0.71).
-BSC, tofacitinib, and bimekizumab were on the cost effectiveness frontier Key limitations Due to the lack of direct clinical evidence and limitations with the sponsor submitted NMA, the relative treatment effects of bimekizumab to other biologic/targeted DMARDs is uncertain.
-While longer-term efficacy and safety of bimekizumab was provided via the BE ACTIVE 2 trial and the ongoing BE VITAL study, only data up to 2 years are available.
-Thus, long-term treatment efficacy of bimekizumab is uncertain.
+BSC, tofacitinib, and bimekizumab were on the cost-effectiveness frontier.
+Key limitations • Due to the lack of direct clinical evidence and limitations with the sponsor-submitted NMA, the relative treatment effects of bimekizumab to other biologic or targeted DMARDs is uncertain. • While longer-term efficacy and safety of bimekizumab was provided via the BE ACTIVE 2 trial and the ongoing BE VITAL study, only data up to 2 years are available.
+Thus, the long-term treatment efficacy of bimekizumab is uncertain.
 Disease-related resource use is uncertain and likely double counts resource use, such as health care provider visits and labs tests, in some instances.
-CADTH reanalysis results Given the clinical limitations identified with the sponsor's economic submission (including uncertainty related to comparative treatment effect and long-term efficacy of bimekizumab), CADTH was unable derive a more reliable estimate of the cost-effectiveness of bimekizumab.
-While the sponsor's base case suggests differences in treatment benefits between advanced therapies for the treatment of adult PsA, the probability that bimekizumab is cost-effective at a willingness to pay threshold of \$50,000 QALY gained was 0% and 4.3% for the biologic-naïve and biologic-experienced populations, respectively.
-A price reduction of approximately 52% and 24%, is required for bimekizumab to be considered cost-effective at a willingness to pay threshold of \$50,000 per QALY gained for the biologic-naïve and biologic-experienced populations, respectively.
+CADTH reanalysis results Given the clinical limitations identified with the sponsor's economic submission (including uncertainty related to comparative treatment effect and long-term efficacy of bimekizumab), CADTH was unable derive a more reliable estimate of the cost-effectiveness of bimekizumab. • While the sponsor's base case suggests differences in treatment benefits between advanced therapies for the treatment of adult PsA, the probability that bimekizumab is cost-effective at a willingness to pay threshold of \$50,000 QALY gained was 0% and 4.3% for the populations of patients who were biologic-naive and biologic-experienced, respectively.
+A price reduction of approximately 52% for those who are biologic-naive and 24% for those who are biologic-experienced is required for bimekizumab to be considered cost-effective at a willingness to pay threshold of \$50,000 per QALY gained.

-ACR = American College of Rheumatology; BSC = best supportive care; DMARD = disease modifying antirheumatic drug; ICER = incremental cost-effectiveness ratio; LY = life-year; NMA = network meta-analysis; PASI = psoriasis area and severity index; PsA = psoriatic arthritis; QALY= quality-adjusted life-year.
+ACR = American College of Rheumatology; BSC = best supportive care; DMARD = disease-modifying antirheumatic drug; ICER = incremental cost-effectiveness ratio; LY = life-year; NMA = network meta-analysis; PASI = psoriasis area and severity index; PSA = psoriatic arthritis; QALY = quality-adjusted life-year.